Costs of Selling a House: What to Expect

 There are a few other expenses that should be kept in mind as you put together your budget.
 Miscellaneous costs include:

-• Pest and building report: This report identifies structural issues, pest infestations, or damage to the property.
+- Pest and building report: This report identifies structural issues, pest infestations, or damage to the property.
 Buyers often request this report for peace of mind, and sellers may cover the cost to speed up the sales process.
-In the ACT, this is a cost that the seller outlays initially, however, the purchaser will reimburse the seller for these costs at settlement.
+In the ACT, this is a cost that the seller outlays initially; however, the purchaser will reimburse them for these costs at settlement.

 Ready to take the first step in your property journey?